open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 [Small Shapes](../master/print/ptk-shapes-small_-_medical-mindmap-paper-toolkit_-_openmediaid.pdf)

 ## Process Guidance
-Assuming you have printed the *Medical Mindmap Paper Toolkit* (or parts of it), you may cut all elements before modeling or just cut desired elements as needed.
+Assuming you have printed the *Medical Mindmap Paper Toolkit* or parts of it, you may cut all elements before modeling or just cut desired elements as needed.

-The steps below outline the typical Medical Mindmapping process (but you may differ from it):
+The steps below outline the typical Medical Mindmapping process *(but you may differ from it)*:

 ### Step 1
 Start by **writing symptoms, therapies and other health factors** *(e.g. drugs, physical therapy, surgery, diet, activities and emotions)*, which are important to you, **on shapes**.